On this page

 7.00pm to 8.45pm

-- view a recorded session on the DECD YouTube page that will be available until the end of 2017.
+- view a livestreamed or recorded session on demand via the DECD YouTube page available until 31 December 2017.

 - attending a session at the Adelaide Entertainment Centre